link422/F24_Team3_TennisBallCollector/Reports/Detailed_Design_Counting_Display_Subsystem.md

 ## Analysis

 According to the Bill of Materials, there were 3 possible solutions examined for this subsystem.
 The purpose of these solutions is to provide a guideline to construct the subsystem to work with the specifications and constraints given for the project and this subsystem.
 Solution number one is to alter the component being used from [1] to [3].
 A example of the potential source code using this design is implemented in [5].
 One reason not to use this solution is the difficulty of implementation.
 This solution involves writing the driver to interface from the raspberry pi 4 model B to the DOGM162W-A. The second solution has an easier integration but costs more.
 This involves soldering a I2C LCD adapter to [7], connecting the component to a I2C logic level converter, then connecting the I2C logic level converter to gpio pins of the subsystem.
+This solution involves simplier coding integration, see [6], with other subsystems including the Counting Sensor, and RC subsystems.
+The final solution is to keep the sensor unchanged from the conceptual design and rewriting the driver with more points for error in the design.
+The solutions were ordered based on a combination of cost and ease of integration with the project design and other subsystems.

 ## References